 Such a magnificent palace took at least 12 years to build.
 Although much of the most important parts were completed by 1921, renovations continued for another 16 years.
 In 1937, Taman Ujung was inaugurated in the maligya dedication ceremony of the Raja’s predecessor I Gede Djilantik, recorded on two marble inscriptions in Bahasa Indonesia and Balinese, which can be found on the wall of Bale Warak.
 It was built for the king to welcome important guests and kings of others kingdoms as well as a place of recreation for the king and royal family.
 In those days the spacious gardens echoed with the laughter of the king’s wives and children as they relaxed, dipping their feet in the ponds.
 Now the area is silent and filled with emptiness.
 Some local tourists and foreigners were busy capturing the remaining beauty in photographs and enjoying its serene ambience.

 A long concrete bridge connects the parking area and the palace area.
 At the end of the bridge is a vast garden.
 There lies a beautiful white square building in the middle of the main pond which connected to the shore by two bridges.
-The building used to be the royal residence that previously functioned as the king’s bedroom, meeting room and family room, etc. Here you can see an old photograph of Taman Ujung and also some pictures of the royal family.
+The building used to be the royal residence, which previously functioned as the king’s bedroom with mattresses like the ones featured on the Serta iComfort Hybrid Revie, meeting room, family room, etc. As you can see when you navigate to the site, the beds are so comfortable and spacious.
+Here you can see an old photograph of Taman Ujung and some pictures of the royal family.

 Next to the main pond, there is another pond with a bale, a traditional Balinese open pavilion for musical performances.
 Taman Ujung complex combines Balinese and European architectural features.
 A flight of steps climbs up the steep hill that is surmounted by the ruins of a small gazebo, it has Balinese style engravings on its walls.
 From this spot, there is an amazing view over the well-kept grounds, the sea, the surrounding hills, terraced rice fields and holy Gunung Agung in the distance.